 In Texas, a limited liability company is formed and filed pursuant to Title 3 of the Business Organizations Code (the “BOC,” Sections 101.001 et seq.).
 It is formed by means of a certificate of formation submitted to the secretary of state along with a $300 filing fee.
 LLCs comprise the majority of registered-entity filings at the secretary of state’s office and are the preferred method of doing business for smaller firms generally and for real estate investors in particular.

-In Texas, a limited liability company is a state-registered entity filed pursuant to Title 3 of the Business Organizations Code (the “BOC,” Sections 101.001 et seq.).
-It is formed by means of a certificate of filing submitted to the secretary of state and signed “by an officer, manager, or member of the limited liability company.”
-BOC Sec.
-101.0515.
-The defining characteristic of an LLC is that it provides a liability shield for its members, meaning that if the company is sued it is generally true (absent actual fraud) that members and managers are not personally liable for satisfying a judgment against the LLC.
+The defining characteristic of an LLC is the liability shield it provides for its members.
+If the company is sued it is generally true (absent actual fraud) that members and managers are not personally liable for satisfying a judgment against the LLC.

 Separation of Business from Personal Affairs

 An LLC is a distinct legal entity—a legal person—with its own rights, duties, and remedies.
 It has its own employee identification number (EIN or TIN) although the LLC’s tax return may be combined with the members’ personal return.
 However, an LLC requires continued respect for its independence in order to maintain its separate status.
 It may be your company, but it should still be treated at arms’ length for legal and accounting purposes.
 Failing to do this is a common mistake of novice real estate investors.